 The following table summarizes the contribution recommendations for the Department and the members for the various Funds.
-We recommend restarting the Department contributions for the Family Death Benefit Allowance Fund at the rate of \$1.91 per month per active covered member.
-This would total approximately \$211,000 on an annual basis.
-We also recommend reducing the Department contribution rate from \$0.25 to \$0.23 per \$100 of payroll for the Insured Lives Death Benefit Fund for Contributing Members.
-In addition, we are recommending a decrease in the Department contribution rate from \$1.19 to \$1.14 per \$100 of monthly retirement benefit for the Insured Lives Death Benefit Fund for Noncontributing Members.
+We recommend reducing the Department contribution rate for the Family Death Benefit Allowance Fund from \$1.91 to \$1.62 per month per active covered member.
+This recommended Department contribution would total approximately \$182,000 on an annual basis.
+We also recommend reducing the Department contribution rate from \$0.23 to \$0.22 per \$100 of payroll for the Insured Lives Death Benefit Fund for Contributing Members.
+In addition, we are recommending a decrease in the Department contribution rate from \$1.14 to \$1.05 per \$100 of monthly retirement benefit for the Insured Lives Death Benefit Fund for Noncontributing Members.